 In 1977, the Supreme Court upheld parts of an Ohio statute that provided funds to nonpublic schools, including religious schools, but held other parts of law as an unconsitutional violation of the First Amendment's establishment clause which prevents the state from advancing a religion.
 The Court in Wolman v.
 Walter found that providing funds for instructional materials and field trips had the effect of advancing religion.
-In this photo, Sister Marilyn of a Columbus, Ohio school, Christ the Kind, grimaces on missing a shot as she plays marbles with two of her first grade students on March 19, 1969.
-(AP Photo/Gene Herrick, used with permission from The Associated Press.)
+In this photo, Sister Marilyn of a Columbus, Ohio school, Christ the Kind, grimaces on missing a shot as she plays marbles with two of her first grade students in 1969.
+(AP Photo/Gene Herrick, used with permission from the Associated Press)

 In Wolman v.
 Walter, 433 U.S. 229 (1977), the Supreme Court held that the state of Ohio could provide nonpublic schools with secular textbooks, standardized testing and scoring, diagnostic services, and therapeutic and remedial services, while rejecting aid in the form of instructional materials and equipment and field trip services as violations of the First Amendment’s establishment clause.

-Supreme Court upholds some aid to parochial schools, but says other violates establishment clause
+Court upheld some aid to parochial schools, but said other violated First Amendment

 In its analysis of the case, the Supreme Court applied the three-pronged test established in Lemon v.
 Kurtzman (1971).
 At issue was whether the Ohio statute violated the second and third prongs of the Lemon test by advancing religion and creating an excessive entanglement between religion and the government.
 Unlike the lower court, which upheld the entire statue, the Supreme Court ruled on each provision individually, with justices joining in parts and dissenting in others.